spike/spike/README.md

 Personal Youtube Channel: <a href="https://www.youtube.com/@RustyAndroid">@Rusty Android</a>
 (on Android mobile development and Rust backend development)

-Resources I've <a href="https://github.com/spike/CompetitiveProgramming/tree/master/resources">cobbled together</a> for competitive programming.
+Some of my <a href="https://github.com/spike/CompetitiveProgramming/tree/master/resources">evergreen notes</a> for competitive programming.